-CM 120: Introduction to Digital Video
+CM 120 : Introduction to Digital Video

-Develops foundational skills in preproduction and production for both studio and field-based video projects.
-The course emphasizes technical aspects of digital cinematography and sound recording as well as fundamentals of field and TV studio production in terms of conceptual development, planning, writing, storyboarding, editing, and project management.
-In addition, students will be introduced to basic rules of visual composition, sequencing and storytelling.
+Develops foundational skills in preproduction and production for both broadcast TV studio and fieldbased video projects.
+The course emphasizes vital technical aspects of digital cinematography and sound recording as well as conceptual development, planning, writing, storyboarding, editing, and project management for Filmmakers and Animators.
+In addition, students are introduced to basic rules of visual composition, lighting, sequencing, and collaborative visual storytelling.